 The purpose of departmental honors in the Department of Chemistry and Biochemistry is to recognize outstanding students and encourage them to pursue an undergraduate program that will challenge their abilities, expose them to research problems, and prepare them to excel in graduate studies or other rewarding professional careers.
 In addition to meeting the minimum graduation requirements, students receiving honors will explore their interests and capabilities in advanced courses and in a sustained independent research project.
 This will enable students to better assess their interests and abilities regarding career choices and to develop skills beyond the typical curriculum.

-Gaining honors in the department of Chemistry and Biochemistry shall consist of satisfying all of the criteria, as determined by the department faculty, in the following areas:
+Gaining honors in the department of Chemistry and Biochemistry shall consist of satisfying all of the criteria, as determined by the department faculty, in the areas below.

 Candidates must have demonstrated honesty and integrity in their academic work and interpersonal relationships.

 The awarding of departmental honors requires a sustained effort in research.
 Students may pursue this with a combination of junior research (CHEM322), summer research, and major honors research (CHEM497/CHEM498) for a total of 4-6 credits.
-According to college policy, at a minimum, four credits should be in CHEM497 and CHEM498.
-Likewise, according to college policy, a grade of an A is required in these courses for departmental honors.
+According to university policy, at a minimum, four credits should be in CHEM497 and CHEM 498.
+Likewise, according to university policy, a grade of an A is required in these courses for departmental honors.

-In order to prepare for research, students must apply to be considered for departmental honors by the Friday before spring break of the junior year.
+In order to prepare for research, students must apply to be considered for departmental honors by the Friday before spring break, of the junior year.
 This application should include a cover letter and research proposal.
-The cover letter should indicate the rationale and purposes for pursuing departmental honors, noting specifically how it relates to one's career goals.
+The cover letter should indicate the rationale and purposes for pursuing departmental honors, noting specifically how it relates to one’s career goals.
 The research proposal itself should mirror what is required in Research Methods.
-At times, a student may have taken Research Methods for one project, and then decide to pursue departmental honors with another project.
+At times a student may have taken Research Methods for one project, and then decide to pursue departmental honors with another.
 This is acceptable.
 The department will notify each applicant of the status of their application by May 1.

 At least once during the research project, the student must present both a poster and a talk at a research symposium sponsored by the Senior Research course, or by the School of Science, Engineering and Health.
 An additional presentation (poster or talk) is required at an off-campus venue to be determined in consultation with the supervising faculty member.

 The Department of Chemistry and Biochemistry requires that students successfully defend the honors thesis in an oral presentation to the whole department.
 The successful completion of departmental honors will be based, in part, upon the majority of the department returning a positive evaluation of the oral thesis defense.
-The honors defense should be 40-45 minutes long, followed by approximately 30 minutes of questions.
-This will be scheduled during the spring semester of the student's senior year, typically at the end of March or during the first week of April.
+The honors defense should be 40-45 minutes long followed by approximately 30 minutes of questions.
+At its apex, this presentation should communicate the material at the level of a first or second year graduate student, and be of sufficient quality of rigor as to be presented at an off campus venue.
+The student should expect questions from faculty that would require a thorough understanding of the project.
+The defense will be scheduled during the spring semester of the student’s senior year, typically at the end of March or during the first weeks of April.